Why Your Balanced Portfolio Should Include Real Estate Investing

 Do you have a balanced portfolio?
 Do you periodically rebalance your asset allocation?
 How many financial horror stories are the result of being out of balance?
+Real estate investment is a crucial component of a balanced portfolio, offering unique benefits and risks compared to other asset classes.

 Allow me to tell you about one that will stick with me for the rest of my life.
 This one involves a senior partner of mine working in the Emergency Department.